FernandoPereiraM/project_toptrends/USERGUIDE.md

 IN THE PROJECT OPEN THE TERMINAl AN RUN: docker compose up

+Note: my docker-compose.yml pulls my images in docker hub, just run the command docker-compose up and point the browser to localhost:9000/login!

 # How to use!

 ## Video Tutorial Toptrends app